THE WEEK AHEAD: Israeli parliament returns to session with Bennett’s fragile government gearing up for a fight for its survival

 His government has the support of 60 members of parliament out of 120, which means that it will have trouble passing any legislation.
 The coalition is also missing a whip, following the defection of Knesset Member Idit Silman who said she will vote with the opposition from now on.

 Nevertheless, the government will try to pass a state budget for 2023 in a vote that requires a simple majority of present members in the chamber.
-Finance Minister Avigdor Lieberman is also expected to present a new bill on Monday that aims to provide financial assistance to businesses who were hurt during the last COVID-19 "Omicron" wave.
+Finance Minister Avigdor Liberman is also expected to present a new bill on Monday that aims to provide financial assistance to businesses who were hurt during the last COVID-19 "Omicron" wave.

 Members of the opposition – headed by former Prime Minister Benjamin Netanyahu – have expressed optimism about their prospects of being back at the helm soon.
 Last week, Netanyahu met with a group of Evangelical leaders in Jerusalem led by ALL ISRAEL NEWS Editor-in-Chief Joel Rosenberg, who reported that the former prime minister “doesn’t look depressed, dejected, discouraged or distraught.”